uzzielperez/uzzielperez.github.io/_posts/2021-10-9-What-do-they-see.md

 END.
 Pause.
 Think.

 Also temporarily(?) disabling all my social media accounts to focus on my thesis and my projects.
 System overload.
 (Facebook won't let me but I almost never use it anyway and I have just decided not to log-in to twitter).
-Need some time to pause and time to nourish the mutual and more direct friendships that I have.
+Need some time to pause, time to nourish the mutual and more direct friendships that I have and reeavaluate a few things.
+Regulating my dopamine system before it gets too wonky.
+It's fine now but just to be safe.